SAP/fundamental-styles/docs/pages/components/message-box.md

     <li><code>.fd-message-box__content--xl</code>: 3rem - min-width: 1440px</li>
 </ul>
 <br><br>
-On mobile devices the component should be in `cosy` mode.
+On mobile devices the component should be in `cozy` mode.
 Add the `fd-bar--cozy` modifier class to the header and the footer.
-The buttons in the footer should also be in Cosy mode.
-The deafult mode for Buttons is `cosy` so no modifier classes are required.
+The buttons in the footer should also be in Cozy mode.
+The deafult mode for Buttons is `cozy` so no modifier classes are required.
 <br><br>
 On phone devices the content container takes 100vh and 100vw.
 It's achieved by applying the `fd-message-box__content--mobile` modifier class on the Message Box content container.
 <br>